Training Your Puppy or Dog

 Positive reinforcement training

-Always use a technique that is both force-free and motivational when training to keep things fun for both you and your dog.
-Positive reinforcement training is when you reward a dog for doing something right- using a new toy, treats or cuddles or even a walk- rather than punishing them for doing an incorrect behaviour.
+Always use a technique that is both force-free and motivational when training.
+Keep things fun for both you and your dog.
+Positive reinforcement training is when you reward a dog for doing something right- using a toy, treats or cuddles or even a walk- rather than punishing them for doing an incorrect behaviour.

 Remember the dog trainer’s mantra: ”The more a behaviour is rewarded, the more likely it is to occur”.